- How is neuroblastoma treated?

 - Radiation therapy can make a child tired, especially toward the end of treatment.

-Radiation may also make the side effects of chemotherapy worse.
-Talk with your child's doctor about the possible side effects because there are ways to relieve some of them.
+Radiation can also make the side effects of chemotherapy worse.
+Talk with your child’s doctor about the possible side effects because there are ways to relieve some of them.

 Possible long-term effects:

 - Radiation therapy can slow the growth of normal body tissues (such as bones) that get radiation, especially in younger children.
 In the past this led to problems such as short bones or a curving of the spine, but this is less likely with the lower doses of radiation used today.